Describing Places ESL Activities, Games and Worksheets

 Describing a Town or City

-In this comprehensive describing a town or city worksheet, students learn and practice how to describe a town or city using singular and plural nouns and There is/are.
-Students begin by matching nouns to pictures.
-The nouns are all places you would normally find in a town or city.
-Students then use their own ideas to write five more things they might find in a town or city, e.g. factories, a train station, etc. Next, students list the things that are in their town or city.
-Students then move on to categorize the nouns from the exercises into singular and plural nouns.
-After that, students complete a set of rules on how to use singular and plural nouns with There is/are.
-Students then practice the grammar rules by reading sentences containing errors in the use of There is/are and correcting the mistakes.
-In the last exercise, students do a gap-fill exercise where they describe their own town or city and then read their texts to the class.
+In this comprehensive describing places worksheet, students learn and practice describing a town or city using singular and plural nouns and There is/are.
+First, students match places in a town or city to pictures.
+Students then write five more things they might find in a town or city, e.g. factories, a train station, etc. Next, students list the things that are in their town or city.
+Students then move on to categorize the places from the exercises into singular and plural nouns.
+After that, students complete rules on how to use singular and plural nouns with There is/are.
+Students then read sentences containing errors in the use of There is/are and rewrite them, correcting the mistakes.
+Finally, students describe their own town or city by completing sentences and then reading them to the class.

 Describing a Town or City Preview